-The Board recognise the importance of sound corporate governance commensurate with the size and nature of the Company and the interests of its Shareholders.
+The Board recognises the importance of sound corporate governance commensurate with the size and nature of the Company and the interests of its Shareholders and adopts the provisions of the QCA Corporate Governance Code.
+Click here to view the Company's Corporate Governance Statement.
+The Company is a member of the Quoted Companies Alliance.

 No additional remuneration is paid for participation on these committees.